jackrabbit72380/ProjectOra237/README.md

 from a large list of 2 colors for themes and accsents possible.
 Easy mix and match your 2 favorate colors.

-for your favorate football team for instance. or anything your hart dsesires.
+for your favorate football team for instance. or anything your hart desires.

-there are a a total of 237 themes all haveing 237 Accent's
+there are a a total of 237 themes all haveing 237 Accent colors.

 I'm hoping the color codes can become usefull in other future projects.